arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-15-type-cardinality.md

 I refuse to see the tension between theory and practice.
 I love the sentence:

-> In theory there is no difference between theory and practice
+> In theory there is no difference between theory and practice.
-> in practice there is
+> In practice there is

-It is very funny, I love to cite it when I can.
+It is very, very funny, I love to cite it when I can.
 But I cannot help but think it is false &mdash; I will write about this, some time.

 Let's talk about mathematical notions.
-I heard way too many times
+I hear way too many times

 > Yes, hey are universal and profound.
-But *practically* useless".
+But *practically* useless.

 I hate this.

 With this post I challenge myself to debunk this notion.
-I challenge myself to find pragmatic uses of the abstract concept of *cardinality of types* in everyday programmer's life.
+I chose a very abstract notion &mdash; the concept of *cardinality of types* &mdash; and challanged myself to find pragmatic uses of it in the everyday programmer's life.

+Can there be a more useless and theoretical notion that *cardinality*?

 <!--more-->
 # Types as Set